 - Day 7: Depart for home

-Another great time to visit Cape Breton is during the fall when the leaves change color.
-It’s actually one of the most beautiful places to see the fall colors in Canada!
-And don’t discount visiting Cape Breton during the wintertime.
-It’s a perfect place for winter sports such as snowshoeing and cross-country skiing given all the wilderness.
+Another great time to visit Cape Breton is when the leaves change color during the fall.
+It’s one of the most beautiful places to see the fall colors in Canada!

 If you plan to enjoy the great outdoors while road tripping in Cape Breton, here’s what I suggest packing.